-- Applications from Local Authorities or any activity that is a statutory requirement (e.g. school curriculum) - Any party-political activity - Purely commercial ventures (for profit) - Spending that has already taken place (i.e. retrospective funding) - Individuals or projects run by individuals as opposed to an organisation - Activities where people are excluded on religious grounds, ethnicity, gender, sexuality, faith etc. - Activity that is the responsibility of Statutory Organisations - Applications from organisations with overdue or incomplete monitoring on a previous grant from The London Community Foundation from any of its programmes.
-Similarly, if a member of your organisation's management committee or trustees also has outstanding monitoring on a previous grant, this will preclude the organisation from applying unless this is resolved before an application is made.
+- Applications from Local Authorities or any activity that is a statutory requirement (e.g. school curriculum) - Any party-political activity - Purely commercial ventures (for profit) - CICs limited by shares - Spending that has already taken place (i.e. retrospective funding) - Organisations whose current liabilities have exceeded their current assets at the last two balance sheet dates - Organisations where trustees are paid, unless evidence of approval is provided from the Charity Commission and this arrangement is referenced in the governing document - Organisations in receipt of Directors/Trustees Loans - Individuals or projects run by individuals as opposed to an organisation - Activities promoting religious beliefs - Activities where people are excluded on religious grounds, ethnicity, gender, sexuality, faith etc. - Applications from organisations with overdue or incomplete monitoring on a previous grant from The London Community Foundation from any of its programmes.
 If you know you have outstanding monitoring on a previous grant, please contact The London Community Foundation to resolve this.